 Twitter is a powerful social media platform if one is looking for any kind of information.
-It is ideal for brand promotions and quick customer services.
-Twitter also works as a great search engine to check out competitor’s content and as an engagement tool with which one can interact with their followers and share the latest updates.
+It is ideal for brand promotions and quick customer service.
+Twitter also works as a great search engine to check out competitors’ content and as an engagement tool with which one can interact with their followers and share the latest updates.
 Some effective Twitter marketing strategies involve Twitter lists, Twitter moments, and Twitter chats.

 LinkedIn is one of the most used social media tools by aspiring entrepreneurs, professionals, and established businesses worldwide.
 LinkedIn marketing is all about building a professional network to promote your brand and business or even as an individual professional.
 The platform is good for publishing engaging content as well as interacting with an active community of professionals.
 The LinkedIn marketing strategy also includes ad campaigns once a business has worked out its goals and objectives of the campaign and the overall business.

 You must be already aware of how big YouTube is.
 It is now at par with Google for searches, which is why businesses and brands are now using the platform for the promotion of their products and services.
 In fact, the competition is so high that one will have to use YouTube optimization best practices to stand out in the crowd.
-A good strategy can be to utilize the video description, custom thumbnail images, video categorization, cards, annotations, and end screens to optimize the viewing experience and increase the viewership.
+A good strategy can be to utilize the video description, custom thumbnail images, video categorization, cards, annotations, and end screens to optimize the viewing experience and increase viewership.